Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Strong deflection limit and quasinormal modes

 or equivalently,

-These expressions are determined by the coordinate-independent, local curvature and matter field quantities evaluated at the unstable photon circular orbit.
-This indicates that the damping rate of QNMs is directly linked to the local geometric and matter field properties at the radius of the unstable photon circular orbit.
+These expressions are determined by the coordinate-independent, local curvature, and matter field quantities evaluated at the unstable circular photon orbit.
+This indicates that the damping rate of QNMs is directly linked to the local geometric and matter field properties at the radius of the unstable circular photon orbit.

-In the following, we test our geometric expression for the Lyapunov exponent in several static, axisymmetric spacetimes.
-For each case, we evaluate the NP scalars at the photon circular orbit and confirm agreement with the result obtained from the effective potential.
+In the following, we test our geometric expression for the Lyapunov exponent in several static and axisymmetric spacetimes.
+For each case, we evaluate the NP scalars at the circular photon orbit and confirm agreement with the result obtained from the effective potential.
 Explicit computations are given in Sec.~\ref{sec:7}.

 In the case of the Zipoy--Voorhees spacetimes in Sec.~\ref{sec:7A}, where $\Phi_{00}^{\mathrm{m}}=0$, substituting Eqs.~\eqref{eq:RmZV}, \eqref{eq:bcZV}, and \eqref{eq:Psi4ZV} into the formula~\eqref{eq:Lyapunov}, we obtain